School Nutrition Programs Compliance Handbook

 If you need further information on the evaluation process, the following resources are among those available to assist you:

 Evaluation Primer: An overview of education evaluation.
 This material is excerpted from Understanding Evaluation: The Way to Better Prevention Programs [PDF].

-Team Nutrition, United States Department of Agriculture.
-Healthy Schools. [online]
+Team Nutrition Local School Wellness Policy Page, United States Department of Agriculture.
+Located at: